 - How well is the website positioned against competition?

 - Are there any external products/assets contributing to the company’s success or decline?

 The Technical Audits That Support SEO Due Diligence

 To add more context, the results of all these audits are normally delivered to internal marketing teams and SEOs with technical backgrounds.
 This data is then leveraged to drive digital marketing strategy, content strategy and creation, social media strategy, and more.
-The goals of a SEO Due Diligence differ in that its results are interpreted into actionable insights to help guide investor decisions.
+The goals of an SEO Due Diligence differ in that its results are interpreted into actionable insights to help guide investment decisions.

 The iPullRank SEO Due Diligence Scorecard